jerryhgladinet/docs/host_centrestack/source/chapter02.rst

 - Edit Tenant Administrator info

-    Tenant admin can change email and name of the Tenant administrator.
+    Tenant admin can change the email and the name of the Tenant administrator.

 - Allow creation of guest users

-    Guest user is related to files and folder sharing.
-This setting allows Tenant users to create guest user.
+   The Guest user is related to files and folder sharing.
+This setting allows Tenant users to create guest users.

 - Show Data-At-Rest Encryption configuration page (Requires empty storage container)